pmw-rp/topic-cloner/README.md

 ## Destination

-This is is configured exactly as with a source.
+This is configured exactly as with a source.